How to Deploy an Android App to Google Play

 get_android_keystore(app_name: "my-android-app", environment: "prod")

-To use your own keystore, set these secrets before submitting:
+To use your own keystore, ask your AI to set these secrets before submitting:

 set_secret(app_name: "my-android-app", environment: "prod", key: "ANDROID_KEYSTORE_B64", value: "<base64>")